top of page

 What you should do

 Use classification forecasts to align resources and set priorities.
 They are great for that.
 Stick to one source of truth.
 Don’t waste time automating an ineffective process.
 Get a forecasting process that works.
-I know a pretty good vendor for that if you’re interested.
+I know a great vendor for that if you’re interested.

 And one more anti-pattern